Chipotle Mexican Grill (CMG) Q3 2017 Results - Earnings Call Transcript

 Thanks, Mark, and good afternoon, everyone.
 Thanks for joining us.
 Last December, I returned to the role of sole CEO, committed to restoring the operational excellence that made us successful.
 It's been a challenging year and the third quarter was no exception, but we are making meaningful progress.
 We're entering the fourth quarter with a positive sales trend that I believe demonstrates our strategy is paying off.
 During our prepared remarks today, we're going to share with you the progress we've made toward our goals and provide more details about our plans for the future.

-Upon my return as sole CEO, I implemented a plan that realigned our organization towards the following five essential goals.
+Upon my return as sole CEO, I implemented a plan that realigned our organization toward the following five essential goals.
 Number one, deliver an excellent guest experience; number two, restore brand trust and drive sales; number three, foster innovation around the menu and the guest experience; number four, restore our economic model; and number five, strengthen our culture and recommit to our purpose.

 In order to execute against these goals, we made changes to our board of directors, our officer team and our field operation structure.
-I'm pleased to report that the addition of four new board directors in December 2016 has been extremely productive and they have provided excellent guidance as we execute against our strategy.
+I'm pleased to report that the addition of four new board directors in December 2016 has been extremely productive, and they have provided excellent guidance as we execute against our strategy.
 Over the course of the year, we also made several very important additions to our officer team, including one that I'll announce today.

 Over the last several months, we added Scott Boatwright as our Chief Restaurant Officer and Laurie Schalow as our Chief Communications Officer.
-Both Scott and Laurie have hit the ground running and we'll hear from Scott directly about his progress toward improving our restaurant operations.
+Both Scott and Laurie have hit the ground running, and we'll hear from Scott directly about his progress toward improving our restaurant operations.

 And today, I'm excited to announce that we have retained Mike Malanga to advise the Chipotle officer team and lead our development function.
 Mike has been consulting with us on key development initiatives over the past several months.
 He's been so insightful and added so much to the team that we asked him to expand our consulting engagement to lead the development team beginning immediately.